lkuczera/git-training-ug/README.md

 git-training-ug
 ===============

-Hacking git for fun and profit!
+Hacking git for fun and profit! - NOPE